How the Loan Process Works

 Step one: determine how much you can borrow

-This is a function of a couple things.
+A couple of factors determine this amount.
 What kind of monthly payment are you looking for?
 And given your unique credit and employment history, income and debt, and goals, how much will a lender loan you?
 You can get a good idea of your preferred payment abount using the calculators on our website.
 And we can guide you to the right loan amount and best program for you when you answer a few quewstions.
 Based on standard lender guidelines, we'll get you a good idea of what kind of terms and loan program you can expect to benefit most from.

-This step is where Town & Country Home Loans, Inc. will start saving you money.
-You will supply details about your employment, your assets, and residence history.
-You'll give us your employment, asset, and residence history information.
-We pull your credit score and report.
-After we have gone over all this info we provide a pre-qualification letter.
-Be careful with this letter — it can be a useful tool when you make your offer!
-Your real estate agent will use your pre-qual (as they may call it) to make the best offer on the home you choose.
+This is where Town & Country Home Loans, Inc. can start to save you money.
+You will give us info on your current job, assets, and your residence history.
+You'll supply your employment, asset, and residence history information.
+We get your permission to pull your credit score and report.
+After we've finished reviewing the provided information, we'll provide a pre-qualificaiton letter.
+With this letter, your real estate agent will negotiate the best deal for your new home.
 The pre-qual letter gives you buying clout!
-While you're picking out your new home, we're busy finding the loan program that's right for you.
+While you're looking for your new home with your real estate agent, we find the best program for you.

 Step three: apply for your loan

-After you've made an offer and the sellers accept it, it's time to apply for the loan.
-It's very easy, and you can do it online, right here on our site.
-After the seller has accepted your offer and you have submitted your loan application, we'll order a professional appraisal on the home.
+After you've signed the offer and the sellers have accepted, it's time to apply for the loan.
+It's very easy, and you can apply online, right here on our website.
+Finally, we will order the appraisal of your new home.

-Your real estate agent and the seller's will coordinate to designate a title company to handle the funding of your loan once it has been approved.
-We'll coordinate with this company to make sure all the papers your lender will need are in order, and you will probably}likely sign everything at their officeWe coordinate with the title company on your date of closing.
-Because you will not have to worry with this coordination, you can concentrate on moving logistics, painting, carpet, and all the details of getting a new house.
+Your REALTOR® and the seller's will work together to designate an escrow/title company to take care of the funding of your loan.
+We'll coordinate with this company to make sure all the papers your lender will require are avaiailable, and you will probably}likely sign everything at their officeWe coordinate with this company on your closing date.
+Because you don't need to worry about these details, you get to think about moving, paint colors, new carpet, and all the details of moving into your new home.